lokesh-sid/simple-trading-bot/README.md

 1. Install Redis (e.g., sudo apt install redis-server on Ubuntu).
 2. Start Redis: redis-server.
 3. Configure spring.data.redis.host and port in application.properties.

+### Paper Trading

+To safely test strategies, start the bot in paper mode (`paper=true`).
+All trades and margin are simulated in memory.
+No real funds are used or at risk.

+### Extending Indicators

+Add new technical indicators by implementing the `TechnicalIndicator` interface and registering them in the `IndicatorCalculator` via code or configuration.
+The bot will automatically compute and use all registered indicators.

+### Testability

+All dependencies are injected via constructors, making it easy to mock services and indicators for unit testing.

+---

 Disclaimer
 This is for educational purposes only.
 Leveraged trading is risky and may result in total loss of capital.